JPecc/tictactoe3/README.md

     If a player wins, the game ends immediately, and the winner is announced.
-    If all spaces are filled and no one has won, the game is a tie.
+    If all spaces are filled and no one has won, the game is a tie. press 'n' to end the game.

 How to Reset:

-    Once the game ends, you can start a new game by resetting the board by pressing y, and players can take turns to play again.
+    Once the game ends, you can start a new game by resetting the board by pressing 'y', and players can take turns to play again.
-    If you do not want to play again, press n.